-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our stormwater systems do not adversely affect or degrade the receiving environment.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT (WE PROVIDE) THE LEVEL OF SERVICE IF PERFORMANCE Our stormwater systems do not adversely affect or degrade the receiving environment.
 Council has resource consents in place for each of the 15 stormwater UDAs.
 Resource consents are held in Council's Confirm database (Target: four out of 15 [Richmond, Motueka, Takaka and Mapua).
 A global resource consent application for all UDA's within the District is to be applied for before the end of December 2018.
 A draft consent application is in preparation and should be available in September 2018.
 This target was not achieved in 2016/2017 with no resource consents in place for the stormwater UDAs.

-Compliance with resource consents is achieved, as measured by the number of: abatement notices (≤1) infringement notices (0) enforcement orders (0), or convictions issued (0).
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our stormwater systems do not adversely affect or degrade the receiving environment (cont.).
+Compliance with resource consents is achieved, as measured by the number of: • abatement notices (≤1) • infringement notices (0) • enforcement orders (0), or • convictions issued (0).
 (Mandatory measure 2).
 While the Council does not have resource consents in place for full UDA's, it does hold a number of individual stormwater consents.
 There have been no notices or orders received in 2017/2018.
-This compares with no notices or orders We have adequate knowledge of our stormwater systems capacity and usage to facilitate Improvement.
+This compares with no notices or orders received in 2016/2017.
+We have adequate knowledge of our stormwater systems capacity and usage to facilitate Improvement.
 The number of Urban Drainage Areas that have Catchment Management Plans meets the target.
 (Target: 4).
 No catchment management plans (CMP) have been produced yet.
 The Richmond CMP is being developed and is to be finished by the end of December 2018.
 The Motueka CMP is to be finished by the end of June 2019 and then at least one further CMP finished over each subsequent year.
 This compares with no Catchment Management Plans in place in 2016/2017.
+The number of flooding events that occur (per year) is less than the target.
+As measured through complaints recorded in the Confirm database.
+(Mandatory measure 1).
+(Target: <20).
+There was one flooding event in 2017/2018 that caused flooding to habitable floor levels.
+This is well below the target of 20 events.
+This compares with no flooding events that affected habitable floors in 2016/2017.